BTrDB/btrdb-python/docs/source/working/streamsets.rst

 Filtering
 ----------
-To apply query parameters to your request, you should use the :code:`filter` method.
-At the moment, this method accepts a :code:`start` and :code:`start` argument however this may be expanded in the future to include more options such as matching annotations or tags.
+To apply query parameters to your request, you should use the :code:`filter` method to supply a :code:`start` or :code:`end` argument.

-Keep in mind that :code:`filter` will return a new object so that you can keep multiple filtered StreamSets in memory while you explore your data.
+Keep in mind that :code:`filter` will return a new object so you can keep multiple filtered StreamSets in memory while you explore your data.
 The :code:`filter` method may be called multiple times but only the final values will be used when it is time to fulfill the request by the server.